Mission Possible: Cuyahoga Land Bank Battles Blight to Improve Neighborhoods

 FEMA Alert

-FEMA has issued a Fire Management Assistance Declaration for the state of Montana to supplement state, tribal and local recovery efforts in areas affected by the Horse Gulch Fire on July 9, 2024.
+FEMA has issued a Fire Management Assistance Declaration for the state of Oregon to supplement state, tribal and local recovery efforts in areas affected by the Rail Ridge Fire on September 2, 2024.
 The following counties have been approved for assistance:

 Public Assistance: